D3XX3R/starred/README.md

 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) – 💚 Secure remote browsing anywhere.
 - [ChocoMeow/Vocard-Dashboard](https://github.com/ChocoMeow/Vocard-Dashboard) – Vocard Dashboard is a web-based user interface that allows users to control the Vocard music bot directly from their browser.
 With this dashboard, you can easily manage music playback, create playlists, and interact with the bot in a user-friendly way.
 - [DU3RI/youtube-members-only-hider](https://github.com/DU3RI/youtube-members-only-hider) – A Firefox browser extension that automatically hides YouTube videos marked as "Members only" from your feed, search results, and channel pages.
+- [Darkdragon14/ha-access-control-manager](https://github.com/Darkdragon14/ha-access-control-manager) – "Access Control Manager" provides a centralized interface for managing user permissions and access rights within Home Assistant.
+It allows administrators to create, assign, and customize roles, ensuring secure and streamlined control over who can interact with specific devices, automations, and dashboards in the smart home ecosystem.
 - [Discord-Datamining/Discord-Datamining](https://github.com/Discord-Datamining/Discord-Datamining) – Datamining Discord changes from the JS files
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) – Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [FoxRefire/wvg](https://github.com/FoxRefire/wvg) – Chrome/Firefox extension for pen-testing to retrieve encryption keys of Widevine protected content !DON'T DECRYPT CONTENT UNLESS YOU HAVE THE RIGHT TO DO IT!